EmmanuelChangole/otel-logging/README.md

 ## About OpenTelemetry

-[OpenTelemetry](https://opentelemetry.io/) is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+[OpenTelemetry](https://opentelemetry.io/) is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (logs) for analysis in order to understand what is happening on your software's.